top of page

 When the Covid-19 vaccine was determined that it was effective against the virus, the vaccine was administered in prioritized order (e.g., health care workers, first responders, etc.), but none was given to those who were already hospitalized with the virus.

-The policy to only administer the vaccine to healthy people could have cost some infected their lives.
-Even though the availability of the early vaccine was limited in number, there were enough doses to cover both the hospitalized and first responders at the same time.
+Administering the vaccine to only healthy people could have cost some infected their lives.
+Even though the availability of the early vaccine was limited in number, there were enough of doses to cover both the hospitalized and first responders during that time.

-The reason for not providing the vaccine to hospitalized patients was that it may conflict or interfere with medical treatment.
-However, there was no proof or evidence to support this claim.
-Only conjecture and the stigma that vaccines should only be administered to healthy people in order to prevent the spread of infection (not treat it).
+The excuse for not providing the vaccine to the hospitalized was that it may conflict or interfere with medical treatments that were being administered to the patient.
+However, there was no proof or evidence to support such a claim.
+Only the stigma that vaccines should be administered to prevent the infection, rather than treat it.

-Moving forward, a better policy would be to also administer the vaccine to hospitalized patients whenever possible in order to improve their chances of survival as well.
+Moving forward, it would be better to also administer the vaccine to hospitalized patients whenever possible to improve their chances of survival as well.

 bottom of page